zalopay-samples/quickstart-nextjs-dynamic-qrcode/README.md

 ### Making your server reachable

-Your endpoint that will consume the incoming webhook must be publicly accessible.
+Your endpoint that will consume the incoming callback must be publicly accessible.

 There are typically many options, in this example we can expose your localhost with tunneling software (i.e. ngrok)

-#### Localhost via tunneling software
 If you use a tunneling service like [ngrok](ngrok) the webhook URL will be the generated URL (ie `https://c991-80-113-16-28.ngrok.io`)

 ```bash